Phantom Dust: Plot

 On seeing this memory, many of the human characters, realizing they are just constructs, are unable to hold themselves together and disintegrate; the memory box was meant to be kept from them to prevent this self-awareness from happening.
-A second memory reveals that Edgar became pessimistic after creating the illusions of humanity; he sent out a large wave of energy that wiped most of the memories of those illusions while instilling the memory of the Ruins, a site that he and Freia last saw each other before he left for space.
+A second memory reveals that Edgar became pessimistic after creating the illusions of humanity; he sent out a large wave of energy that wiped most of the memories of those illusions while instilling the memory of the Ruins, a site where he and Freia last saw each other before he left for space.
 Freia later provides another memory box that shows that Freia had tried to stop Edgar before he could release this wave, and the protagonist came to help.
 He and Edgar got into a large battle that rendered both of them in a coma, upon which Freia placed them in the capsules to protect them.

 With Freia having provided this last memory box, she believes Edgar has no more use for her, and her construct disintegrates.
 A furious Edgar confronts the protagonist, but loses out in the end.
-From the fight, the protagonist learns that this Edgar is himself a dust-made construct; the real Edgar's body succumbed to the dust ten years after returning to Earth, but before passing away, had created a dust-clone of himself to continue to recreate humanity from the dust.
+From the fight, the protagonist learns that this Edgar is himself a dust-made construct; the real Edgar's body succumbed to the dust ten years after returning to Earth, but before dying, had created a dust-clone of himself to continue to recreate humanity from the dust.
 The clone was flawed with overly pessimistic manners, and instead of rebuilding the Earth, sought instead to destroy it.
 When the Edgar dust-clone learns of this, he too disintegrates, leaving the protagonist as the only remaining character.

-The protagonist, now aware of Edgar's goals, begins to start to rebuild the Earth as the original Edgar wanted after burying the real Edgar's skeletal remains.
+The protagonist, now aware of Edgar's goals and after burying the real Edgar's skeletal remains, begins to rebuild the Earth as the original Edgar wanted.
 The final shot of the game shows the protagonist walking into the desert, leaving a trail of footprints in the sand that suddenly fade away.